simpleprofi/public/help/access/add-data-source/files.md

     ![File share properties](/images/access/file-share-properties.png)
     --->

-2. Enter connection properties and click **TETS** to make sure you can connect to the file hosting.
+2. Enter connection parameters and click **TETS** to make sure you can connect to the file hosting.
 Click **OK** to save the connection.